SchulzLab/SplitOrfs/README.md

 **>ENSG00000001626|ENST00000003084**

 Where the first entry is the gene identifier and the second one the protein ID/transcript ID from which the protein was made.
-They need to be separated by at | character
+They need to be separated by a | character

 2.The second a Fasta file that contains transcript sequences.
 From these transcript sequences possible open reading frames (ORFs) are generated and translated to peptides and then used for alignment with BlastP against the proteins.